Difficulty: ★★★★☆ undergraduate / graduate

 are more familiar and achieve the same purpose, but package the information differently.
 Connection forms are part of Cartan’s efficient and elegant “moving frames” approach to derivatives and curvature.

 [I am only just learning this material, so this article is for my own notes, consolidation of understanding, and checking of conventions.
 It is a work in progress.
-There is not much actual derivation in what follows, so don’t be intimidated by its length, and most formulae here are just notation.]
+There is limited actual derivation in what follows, so don’t be intimidated by the formulae, as they really just introduce notation and a couple of basic properties.]

 for its dual basis.
 For now, we do not assume these frames are orthonormal (in fact, we don’t even need a metric, for now).
 The connection forms for this basis are: